 Several important factors must be considered when selecting the venue for your run.

 Enlist the help of community officials.
-Not only can your city provide the necessary permits for your event, but it can also commit security and crowd control resources.
-It is also important to plan for sufficient parking spaces for spectators, volunteers, and runners at the start/finish line.
+Your city can provide the necessary permits for your event and commit security and crowd control resources.
+It is also essential to plan for sufficient parking for spectators, volunteers, and runners at the start/finish line.

-Schools have it made here – as school fun runs are usually held on the school grounds.
-Often a local high school makes the ideal location to launch your runners for nonprofit organizations, as well as a built-in volunteer base.
-Contact the school district for special permission and see if a Key Club or other service organization wants to get involved.
+Schools have it made here, as school fun runs are usually held on the school grounds.
+Often, a local high school makes the ideal location to launch your runners for nonprofits, too, as well as a built-in volunteer base.
+Contact the school staff to see if a Key Club or other service organization wants to get involved.

 Consider the Event Timing

-The outcome of your fun run fundraiser will depend in large part upon the publicity you can generate, so give your team enough time to promote the event.
-Most successful events start planning six months in advance.
+The outcome of your fun run fundraiser will largely depend upon the publicity you can generate, so give your team enough time to promote the event.
+Most successful events start planning six months or more in advance.

-Chances are your organization doesn’t have the resources to buy display ads in local newspapers and on regional television news.
+Chances are, your organization doesn’t have the resources to buy display ads in local newspapers and regional television news.
 Try to leverage your event timing by using outside sources with deeper pockets.
 For example, organize a fun run for heart health awareness around the American Heart Association’s activities in February for Heart Month.
-With such scheduling, half your publicity battle is already won by the national organization’s media buys and awareness efforts.
+Half your publicity battle is already won by the national organization’s media buys and awareness efforts.
 Approach media with your request to tag or donut on a larger organization’s ads with information about your event.
 (A donut advertisement has a blank space in the middle where you can insert your event information.)

 Engage Media and Publicity for the Fun Run

-Promoting your event on Social media channels and getting your supporters to promote your event via their Social media networks is key to your success.
-Having a catchy theme for the fun run can help with this, as people like to share fun things.
+Promoting your event on social media and getting your supporters to promote it via their networks is key to your success.
+A theme for the fun run can help, as people like to share fun things.

 Traditional media outlets are also in play.
-Write an informational press release and distribute it to all local media.
-(Keep these contact names in your database for next year’s event).
+Write an informational press release and distribute it to local media.
+(Keep these contact names in your database for next year’s event.)
 Contact local papers, online calendars, radio, and TV stations.
-Don’t reinvent the wheel – check our examples to get you started.
-Remember also that the Federal Communications Commission requires radio and television stations to commit a percentage of their air time to free public service announcements.
+The Federal Communications Commission requires radio and television stations to commit some airtime to free public service announcements.
 Be sure to inquire about those PSAs when you meet with local media reps.

-Fun run flyers are always key to promoting your event at local cafes, coffee houses, and popular hangouts.
-Check with a local printer to see if you can get a deal on printing, then use team members to distribute flyers.
+Fun run flyers are key to promoting your event at local cafes, coffee houses, and popular hangouts.
+Check with a local printer or use DoJiggy Custom Print, then ask team members to distribute flyers.

 Recruit and Motivate Fun Run Participants

 Recognition and incentives are key.
-Give a small incentive for registering and offer rewards such as extra recess, one week of not wearing uniforms to school, movie night, or a pizza party to the top fundraising classrooms.
+Give a small incentive for registering and offer rewards such as extra recess, one week of not wearing uniforms, movie night, or a pizza party to the top fundraising classrooms.
 Read more on awarding prizes for school fun runs and jog-a-thons.

-Use your organization’s CRM to contact those who have donated or participated in previous fundraising events.
+Contact donors and participants from previous fundraising events.
 Visit local sports stores to post flyers for your run.
 As you organize a fun run, collect email addresses from runners and volunteers anywhere you can find them.
-Once this information is entered into your database, you’ll have a great starting list for your fun run fundraiser.
+Enter this information into your donor CRM, and you’ll have a great starting list for your fundraiser.

 Peer-to-peer software is essential for Fun Runs and walkathon fundraisers.
-A P2P crowdfunding platform allows your organization to handle event registration, sponsorship promotion and sales, and donation management online.
-Each participant creates and manages their personalized fundraising page and invites friends and family to support your organization through secure, online donations to their page.
-This extends the reach of your fundraiser, and many organizations report raising two to three times more funds with the DoJiggy Crowdfunding system.
+A P2P crowdfunding platform lets your organization handle event registration, sponsorship promotion and sales, and online donation management.
+Each participant creates and manages their personalized fundraising page and invites friends and family to support your organization through secure donations to their page.
+This extends the reach of your fundraiser, and many organizations report raising two to three times more funds with the DoJiggy Crowdfunding platform.

-Another reason that fundraising websites help you to raise more money is that they encourage competition between your runners and teams.
+Another way fundraising websites help you raise more money is by encouraging competition between your runners and teams.
 Our websites include leaderboards, thermometers, and badges for the top fundraisers.
-When one classroom sees that another class in their grade level has raised more money, they will be motivated to get more donations for your school.
+When one classroom sees that another class has raised more money, they will be motivated to get more donations.

 Recruit Fun Run Volunteers

 Volunteers are your organization’s lifeblood for this type of fundraiser.
 Those who don’t necessarily qualify as part of the golden 20% may still have time and skills to donate on race day.
-Tap them for less critical jobs like directing traffic and parking, collecting entry forms and donations the day of the event, or stuffing goodie bags.
+Tap them for less critical jobs like directing traffic and parking, collecting entry forms and donations, or stuffing goodie bags.

 Here are some key volunteer positions to fill for race day: